Classification-group09/classsification-of-Buddhist-Religious-Item/README.md

 This web-application is built to classify six different type of Buddhist religious item.
 This web-application uses Deep Learning algorithm (Convolutional Neural Network) to classify the religious item into their respective class.

-Website built using: HTML/CSS/JS, Bootstrap, Flask, Python
+Website built using: HTML/CSS/JS, Bootstrap, Flask and Python

 Click here to visit our [Web-Application](https://classificationofreligiousitem.herokuapp.com/)